19213010015-ai/Zhang-Chang/README.md

 # Demo
 ## Scripts
-The codes can be runned by python or python jupyter notebook with stated packages
+The codes can be runned by python or python jupyter notebook with stated packages.

-`HT_DFT_surfE.py` creates 1) host-guest nanoparticle surface energy plot in Fig S5., 2) surface energy difference heatmap in Fig 1., and 3) preference heatmap in Fig S6.
-`machine_learning.py` is used for feature importance analysis by forest classifier, shap analysis, and gaussian process classifier as shown in Fig 2.
+`Active magnetic domain angle.py` is used to evaluate the energy consumption of magnetic domain rotation angles and to determine the angles of active magnetic domains in Supplementary Fig.3.
+`Screening of active area ratio.py` is used to evaluate the proportion of active magnetic domains under high-frequency magnetic fields in Fig. 1c.
+`machine learning.py` is used to optimize XGBoost models for multiple target variables through Optuna-based hyperparameter search and five-fold cross-validation.
+It provides 1) the optimal hyperparameter combinations for each target, 2) fold-wise evaluation metrics to assess model robustness and consistency in Supplementary Fig.7, and 3) aggregated prediction performance on both cross-validation and independent test sets in Fig. 2c and Supplementary Figs. 11-13.